Wait, Why Is Everyone Suddenly Against Top Sheets?

 I was aghast.
 In the span of a few short minutes, not one but two of my friends had revealed that they, in an effort to simplify their lives, had sworn off using top sheets.
 Their beds are composed of one less layer than mine, with no airy sheet separating their bodies from their duvets.
 That was, simply put, a lifestyle I never dared to think about—until I realized that this simple piece of fabric was far more controversial than I had ever imagined.

 My personal reasons for using a top sheet are pretty simple: I like having a separate layer that makes me feel like I can get away with washing my duvet cover less often than my sheets.
-It’s also a bedding component that I’ve never not used—and anytime I’ve stayed in a hotel that chose not to include a top sheet with its standard bedspread, I found myself oddly missing that thin layer of fabric.
+It’s also a bedding component that I’ve never not used—and anytime I stay in a hotel that chooses not to include a top sheet with its standard bedspread, I find myself oddly missing that thin layer of fabric.
 I’m not alone in my allegiance to the top sheet, but there are plenty of people who would heartily disagree with me.

 The Top Sheet Origin Story

 Before diving into the pros and cons of this controversial sheet, though, let’s consider how top sheets even came to be.
 “The classic need for a top sheet in America is to give a smooth, easily washed layer between tickly woolen blankets and your body,” explains Rough Linen founder Tricia Rose.
 “But now that European duvet covers are more popular than blankets, the cover protects the infill and becomes the top bedding layer.”
 If you’re sleeping under a knit or wool quilt, a nice, smooth top sheet will likely make your sleeping experience more comfortable.
 If you opt for a duvet, it all comes down to personal preference.
 So which side are you on?